 How to clean plastic garden furniture

 Plastic garden furniture is weather-proof but can discolour, so it’s best to store it in an outbuilding or shed over winter.
-If your shed has windows, make sure the furniture is covered with dust sheets so that the sunshine can’t bleach the colour.
+If your shed has windows, make sure the furniture is covered with dust sheets so that the daylight can’t bleach the colour.

-When you’re ready to use your furniture, wash it down with hot, soapy water with a splash of bleach in it to get rid of any dirt or stubborn stains.
+When you’re ready to use your furniture, wash it down with hot, soapy water with a minimal splash of bleach in it to get rid of any dirt or stubborn stains.
 Use a sponge rather than anything abrasive, so as not to scratch or mark the surface, and rinse thoroughly before the furniture dries.
 Finally, add a protective layer of clear car wax.

 How to clean aluminium garden furniture

-And don’t forget fabric seats, cushions and parasols
+Cleaning outdoor fabric seats, cushions and parasols